MauriceBrg/aws-blog.de-projects/sls-athena/readme.md

 ## Introduction

-This is the companion repository to a blog post you can find [INSERT LINK HERE]
+This is the companion repository to a blog post you can find [here](https://aws-blog.de/2019/06/automating-athena-queries-with-python.html).

 It includes a wrapper for calls to AWS Athena in the `athena_helper.py` which makes it a little easier to automate Athena.
 Furthermore this repository contains a [serverless](serverless.com) application that demos two use cases for the Athena Helper.